dimmun/dimmun.github.io/_publications/2022MlodikMunirov.md

 ---
-title: "Influence of turbulence on Lyman-alpha scattering"
+title: "Sensitivity of synchrotron radiation to the superthermal electron population in mildly relativistic plasma"
 collection: publications
 permalink: /publication/2022-mlodikmunirov
 date: 2022-12-28